sing-group/seda/seda-docs/source/operations.rst

 .. figure:: images/operations/prosplign-procompart/1.png
    :align: center

-In the *Docker image* mode, the default image is already set, although it is possible to choose a custom one provided that it have the blast binaries in the system path.
+In the *Docker image* mode, the default image is already set, although it is possible to choose a custom one provided that it have the ProSplign/ProCompart binaries in the system path.

 Secondly, the *‘Blast configuration’* area allows to select the execution mode of Blast: *system binary* indicates that blast will be executed directly using its binaries and *Docker image* means that a Docker image will be used instead.